 Criteria for Sites

-All volunteers sites are community groups, non-governmental organizations, or church related bodies comrnitted to global justice issues.
-Volunteer sites must meet the following
+All volunteers sites are community groups, non-governmental organizations, or church-related bodies committed to global justice issues.
+Volunteer sites must meet the following criteria:

-• Enter into partnership with the Women's Division with the goal of providing exposure and learning opportunitf~for young adults.
+- Enter into partnership with the General Board of Global Ministries with the goal of providing exposure and learning opportunities for young adults.

-• Address the root causes of social, political, and econornic problems.
-For example, sites might work in the areas of: human rights, conflict resolution, youth advocacy, women and children's empowerment, environmental action, economic development, health promotion, community organizing, workers' rights and/or refugee settlement.
+- Address the root causes of social, political, and economic problems.
+For example, sites might work in the areas of: human rights, conflict resolution, youth advocacy, women and children's empowerment, environmental action, economic development, health promotion, community organizing, workers' rights, and/or refugee settlement.

 - Challenge the volunteers to make critical links between faith and justice.